FRAC3 laser hair removal at Monarch MD West Vancouver

 Ready to start

-Book a consultation and we will recommend the simplest series for your goals, your skin tone, and your schedule.
+We will recommend the simplest series for your goals, your skin tone, and your schedule.
+No commitment, no pressure.

 Results vary by person.
 Laser hair reduction is a medical aesthetic service and requires assessment and informed consent.